 As Mac users, we may not be aware of antivirus developments in the world of Windows.
 After all, until a month ago, there was essentially no Mac malware in the wild.
 On the PC side, antivirus software is a big deal, and in 2011 Avast and McAfee have both increased their share of that market, while Avira and Eset have lost share.
 It’s a very competitive field with dozens of players.

 Apple has kept the iPhone/iPad ecosystem virus free by totally controlling the software market.
-Apple has to approve any app you can buy for iOS, and one plus from that is a complete absence of malware.
+Apple has to approve any app you can buy for iOS, and one benefit from that is a complete absence of malware.
 With the Mac App Store, Apple has the same kind of control over part of the Mac market, although Apple has done nothing to prevent OS X 10.7 Lion users from installing non-App Store software.

 When OS X 10.8 Mountain Lion ships in late summer, it will include Gatekeeper, a security system that can protect users by only allowing them to install software from the Mac App Store, from the App Store and “identified developers”, or anything at all.